hartwigmedical/actin/molecular/README.md

 | fusion                         | In case the fusion is reported, the union of promiscuous matches (gene level events of type `FUSION`, `ACTIVATION` or `ANY_MUTATION`) with fusion matches (exact fusion with fused exons in the actionable exon range)                    |
 | virus                          | For any reported virus, evidence is matched for `HPV_POSITIVE` and `EBV_POSITIVE`                                                                                                                                                         |

-The evidence from CKB is mapped to ACTIN evidence model as follows:
+The evidences are then mapped to the ACTIN evidence model as follows:

 | Type of CKB evidence                      | Mapping in ACTIN evidence datamodel |
 |-------------------------------------------|-------------------------------------|